Fermi polaron laser in two-dimensional semiconductors: Polaron kinetic equation

-where the index $\alpha = \mathrm{att},\mathrm{rep}$ labels the polaron branches.
-This equation is formally derived within non-equilibrium quantum field theory in Appendix~\ref{A:qft}.
+where the index $\alpha \in \{\mathrm{att},\mathrm{rep}\}$ labels the polaron branches.
+This equation is formally derived within non-equilibrium quantum field theory in Appendix~\ref{A:qft} employing the formalism of Green's functions.
+For the derivation of the relevant Green's functions and the self-energies, we refer the reader to Appendices~\ref{A:GFs} and~\ref{A:SEs}, respectively.
 The three terms on the right-hand side of this equation describe polaron decay, pumping, and collisions with electrons, which are all described in detail below.
+We assume a low polaron density allowing us to ignore collisons between polarons.
 A pictorial illustration of the relevant processes is shown in Fig.~\ref{fig:As}(a).

 The relaxation processes mediated by the itinerant electrons are governed by the collisional integral